PEARLS (Program to Encourage Active Rewarding Lives)

 About 24% of women and 13% percent of men 60 and older experience symptoms of depression.
 We

 all feel down or “blue” sometimes but depression is an actual health condition and, for most seniors living in rural areas, access to quality treatment is a problem.

-The Senior Center is launching a new, evidence based program to help seniors with depression and has received 3 program grants to start providing PEARLS services for Older Adults in and around Harvard on February 15th.
+The Harvard Community Senior Center is launched a new, evidence based program to help seniors with depression and has received 3 program grants to start providing PEARLS services for Older Adults in and around Harvard on February 15th.